In this article we share a tip on improving your workflow as a Music Producer using Logic Pro.

-You will most likely use EQ on most channels, so having them there already saves time.
-Perhaps even with appropriate EQ cuts on channels that would need it – such as a lowcut on the hat channel.
+You will most likely use EQ on many of your channels, so having them there already saves time.

 5. Set Up Parallel Drum Compression if you use it

-Please note that many modern compression plugins include a Wet/Dry mix and if you own one, then you can simply add this to the “Drum Master Out” channel and use this mix control to apply parallel compression – there is no need to do this additional routing.
+Please note that many modern compression plugins include a Wet/Dry mix and if you own one, then you can simply add this to the “Drum Group” channel and use this mix control to apply parallel compression – there is no need to do this additional routing.

 6. Customise and make it your own

-This Article is bought to you by KAN Samples.
+This Article is brought to you by KAN Samples.

 ✅ 100% Royalty Free Samples For Music Production.

 ✅ A Free Demo Pack of our latest Product.

 ✅ Free Demo Packs of all Future Products.